The Carpentries Workbench

 Guides

-- Glossary A glossary of terms for The Workbench.
+- Glossary A glossary of terms for the Workbench.

-- Official Workbench Documentation: written using The Workbench, this guide provides everything you need to get started using The Workbench.
+- Official Workbench Documentation: written using the Workbench, this guide provides everything you need to get started using the Workbench.

 - Collaborative Lesson Development Training: Material for a three day workshop teaching good practices in lesson design and open source collaboration skills